shinken-solutions/shinken/docs/source/08_configobjects/host.rst

    vrml_image

 This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this host.
-This image will be used as the texture map for the specified host in the :ref:`statuswrl <thebasics-cgis#thebasics-cgis-statuswrl_cgi>` CGI.
+This image will be used as the texture map for the specified host in the statuswrl CGI.
 Unlike the image you use for the *<icon_image>* variable, this one should probably *not* have any transparency.
 If it does, the host object will look a bit wierd.
 Images for hosts are assumed to be in the **logos/** subdirectory in your HTML images directory (i.e. "/usr/local/shinken/share/images/logos").

    statusmap_image

-This variable is used to define the name of an image that should be associated with this host in the :ref:`statusmap <thebasics-cgis#thebasics-cgis-statusmap_cgi>` CGI.
+This variable is used to define the name of an image that should be associated with this host in the statusmap CGI.
 You can specify a JPEG, PNG, and GIF image if you want, although I would strongly suggest using a GD2 format image, as other image formats will result in a lot of wasted CPU time when the statusmap image is generated.
 GD2 images can be created from PNG images by using the **pngtogd2** utility supplied with Thomas Boutell's `gd library`_.
 The GD2 images should be created in *uncompressed* format in order to minimize CPU load when the statusmap CGI is generating the network map image.
 The image will look best if it is 40x40 pixels in size.
 You can leave these option blank if you are not using the statusmap CGI.
 Images for hosts are assumed to be in the **logos/** subdirectory in your HTML images directory (i.e. "/usr/local/shinken/share/images/logos").

    2d_coords

-This variable is used to define coordinates to use when drawing the host in the :ref:`statusmap <thebasics-cgis#thebasics-cgis-statusmap_cgi>` CGI.
+This variable is used to define coordinates to use when drawing the host in the statusmap CGI.
 Coordinates should be given in positive integers, as they correspond to physical pixels in the generated image.
 The origin for drawing (0,0) is in the upper left hand corner of the image and extends in the positive x direction (to the right) along the top of the image and in the positive y direction (down) along the left hand side of the image.
 For reference, the size of the icons drawn is usually about 40x40 pixels (text takes a little extra space).
 The coordinates you specify here are for the upper left hand corner of the host icon that is drawn.

 Don't worry about what the maximum x and y coordinates that you can use are.
 The CGI will automatically calculate the maximum dimensions of the image it creates based on the largest x and y coordinates you specify.

    3d_coords

-This variable is used to define coordinates to use when drawing the host in the :ref:`statuswrl <thebasics-cgis#thebasics-cgis-statuswrl_cgi>` CGI.
+This variable is used to define coordinates to use when drawing the host in the statuswrl CGI.
 Coordinates can be positive or negative real numbers.
 The origin for drawing is (0.0,0.0,0.0).
 For reference, the size of the host cubes drawn is 0.5 units on each side (text takes a little more space).
 The coordinates you specify here are used as the center of the host cube.

    realm